Emanuel Pogatetz: Wolfsburg

 On 20 June 2012, Pogatetz signed for VfL Wolfsburg.
 He made his debut on 18 August 2012 in a 5–0 away win at Schönberg 95, assisting the fourth goal by Bas Dost.

 West Ham United (loan)

 On 28 January 2013, Pogatetz signed, on loan until the end of the season, with West Ham United.
 His West Ham debut came on 2 February in a 1–0 home win against Swansea City when he came on as a 90th-minute substitute for Kevin Nolan.
 He played five more times, before returning to Wolfsburg.

 1. FC Nürnberg

 On 2 July 2013, Pogatetz signed with 1.
 FC Nürnberg in a swap deal that saw Timm Klose go to Wolfsburg.
 He made 23 league appearances for the side, scoring once.

 Columbus Crew

-On 9 September 2014, Pogatetz signed a three-and-a-half-year deal with Columbus Crew of Major League Soccer.
-Over two seasons with the Ohio-based club, he made 24 appearances.
+On 9 September 2014, Pogatetz signed a three-and-a-half-year deal with the Columbus Crew of Major League Soccer.
+After a string of "subpar performances" in the beginning of the 2015 season, Pogatetz was benched for Tyson Wahl, which lead to Pogatetz venting his frustrations on his Facebook account, claiming that he was fit enough to play and that head coach Gregg Berhalter and the club did not “value and respect my experience.”
+He was released at the end of the 2015 season.